The Pelvic health team is located in South West Acute Hospital, Omagh Hospital and Primary Care Complex and Altnagelvin Hospitals.

 Each month these cells react in the same way to those in the womb, building up and then breaking down and bleeding.
 Unlike the cells in the womb that leave the body as a period, this blood has no way to escape.

 In the UK, around 1.5 million women and those assigned female at birth are currently living with the condition, regardless of race or ethnicity.
 Endometriosis can affect you from puberty to menopause, although the impact may be felt for life.
+(Endometriosis UK)

 Easy Stretches to Relax the Pelvis